Billionaire Carl Icahn rules out bidding for Southwest Gas

 In an open letter to Southwest's shareholders, Icahn said his "only interest is to replace the incumbent board of directors".

-If Icahn's slate of director nominees were elected, they would continue pursuing strategic alternatives for Southwest, Icahn said, but he would not consider bidding for the utility even then.
+If his slate of director nominees were elected, they would continue pursuing strategic alternatives for Southwest, Icahn said, but he would not consider bidding for the utility.

 The billionaire also questioned the acquisition interest from the anonymous potential buyer Southwest disclosed earlier this week, saying it was "barely credible".